Seared Salmon with Avocado Salsa

 For the salmon:

-• Salmon fillets – Look for boneless and skinless salmon.
+• Salmon fillets– Look for boneless and skinless salmon.
 These cook the fastest with the least prep.
+Wild-caught salmon has more flavor than farm-raised, but both work.

 For the avocado salsa: